The Buffrs Book

 Let us define a dependency of the webserver on a hypothetical library

-in the datatypes
+called user in the datatypes repository.

-This is done by invoking buffrs add
+This is done by invoking buffrs add:

 $ buffrs add --registry https://your.registry.com datatypes/user@=0.1.0

-The result is a dependency in the Proto.toml
+The result is a dependency in the Proto.toml:

 [dependencies.user]